hector-en/deploy-flaskapp-to-aks-terraform/README.md

 # AKS Deployment Platform

-A cloud-native application deployed on Azure AKS with automated CI/CD pipelines.
+End-to-end deployment on AKS with automated CI/CD pipelines using Terraform and Kustomize (k8s).

 **Deploy in 5 minutes!**
 ![image](architecture.jpg)
 ---